bitfireAT/davx5-manual/accounts_collections.rst

 3. Webcal – subscribed calendars (Webcal) which have been provided over CalDAV

 Only available services (= those which have been detected during account setup) will be shown.
-For instance, if you have added a CardDAV-only service (like some address book of a Webmail service that doesn't manage calendars), the CalDAV and Webcal tabs won't show up.
+For instance, if you have added a CardDAV-only service (like a Webmail service that doesn't have calendars), only the CardDAV tab will show up.

-When synchronization is active, this is indicated by a progress bar on top of the tab.
+When synchronization is active, it's indicated by a progress bar on top of the tab.
 For instance, if contacts are currently being synchronized, there will be an animated progress bar at the top of the CardDAV tab.
 Pending synchronizations are indicated by a semi-transparent, non-animated progress bar.

-To enable synchronization for a collection (address book/calendar/task list), select the checkmark of the entry.
+To enable synchronization of a collection (address book/calendar/task list), select the checkmark of the respective entry.
 Collection-specific actions (like viewing the collection properties or deleting the collection from the server) are accessible over the action overflow (⋮) next to the entry.

 Immediate synchronization of the whole account can be forced using the "Synchronization" floating